dscho/pagefind-xkcd-demo/content/comics/2008-3-26-large-hadron-collider.md

 ---
 The Large Hadron Collider, CERN...

-Woman: Okay, moment of truth. <<click>>
+Megan: Okay, moment of truth. "click"

-<<VVVVVRRMMMMM>>
+Large Hadron Collider: "VVVVVRRMMMMMM"

-Man: Do you see the Higgs Boson?
+Cueball: Do you see the Higgs Boson?

-Woman: Nope.
+Megan: Nope.

-Man: Huh.
+Cueball: Huh.

-Woman: Well, then.
+Megan: Well, then.

-Man: Until the theorists get back to us, wanna try hitting pigeons with the proton stream?
+Cueball: Until the theorists get back to us, wanna try hitting pigeons with the proton stream?

-Woman: Already on it.
+Megan: Already on it.
 Cool!
 I just gave a helicopter cancer.